AppliedRecognition/Ver-ID-Person-Cordova-Plugin/README.md

 		// Session was cancelled
 	} else if (!response.error) {
 	    // Session finished
-	    var faceTemplates = response.attachments.filter(attachment => {
+	    var faces = response.attachments.filter(attachment => {
-	    	return attachment.bearing == verid.Bearing.STRAIGHT && attachment.face.recognitionData;
+	    	// Only get faces that are looking straight at the camera and have recognition data return attachment.bearing == verid.Bearing.STRAIGHT && attachment.face.recognitionData;
 	    }).map(face => {
-	        return attachment.face.recognitionData;
+	        return attachment.face;
 	    });
-	    // You can use the above templates to compare the detected face to faces from other sessions (see Comparing Faces section below)
+	    // You can use the above faces to compare the detected face to faces from other sessions (see Comparing Faces section below)
     } else {
     	// Session failed
     }